auth0/Auth0.Android/.github/ISSUE_TEMPLATE.md

 - Version of Auth0.Android used:
 - Version of Android being used:
-- Additional pacckages that might be affecting your instance:
+- Additional packages that might be affecting your instance:

 ### Reproduction